Innmind/documentation/docs/getting-started/operating-system/php-process.md

 You can use any unit of period except months because it's not a absolute value.

 ??? info
     If you want to wait for years it will compute that as `365` days.
-But if you need to do this there may be a design problem in your app.
+But if you need to do this there may be a design problem in your program.

 ## Handling CLI Signals